poonai/aarai/README.md

 ![](./img/1.png)

-This is not production use.
+This is not for production use.
 If you're interested in using ebpf monitoring,check sysdig monitoring.

 ## Disclaimer
 - PR won't be accepted.